 Legal transcriptionists must be exact and listen intently to every word.
 Although it doesn’t occur often, court rulings may be overturned if the transcripts contain multiple flaws.
-Therefore, court systems and law firms only hire the best U.S. transcription companies, who in turn rely on top-tier legal transcriptionists.
+Therefore, court systems and law firms only hire the best U.S. transcription companies, which rely on top-tier legal transcriptionists.

 What type of equipment do legal transcriptionists use?

 Legal transcriptionists use the same equipment as general, medical, and law enforcement transcriptionists.
-You’ll need a desktop or laptop computer with enough speed and storage to send and receive large files, for starters.
+For starters, you’ll need a desktop or laptop computer with enough speed and storage to send and receive large files.
 A computer less than five years old is best.

-Availability of a high-speed internet network is also vital.
-Download speeds of at least 10mpbs are preferred.
-I would highly recommend download speeds of 100mpbs or more if available and affordable.
-Internet access and speed aren’t important while a file is being transcribed.
-Yet, they are factors when receiving and sending files one gigabyte or larger.
+The availability of a high-speed internet network is also vital.
+We prefer download speeds of at least 10mpbs.
+I highly recommend download speeds of 100mpbs or more if available and affordable.
+That said, speed and internet access and speed for transcription.
+Yet, they are factors when receiving and sending one gigabyte or larger files.

-Our experience shows us that transcribers lose at least seven typed characters for every second you remove your hand from the keyboard.
+Our experience shows that transcribers lose at least seven typed characters for every second you remove your hand from the keyboard.
 That’s why experienced transcribers use tools designed to increase speed and accuracy.
 The most common tools used by legal transcriptionists include:

-- USB foot pedal – A foot pedal allows you to control the rewind/play/forward actions without ever having to take your hands off of the keyboard.
+- USB foot pedal – A foot pedal allows you to control the rewind/play/forward actions without ever having to take your hands off the keyboard.
 We recommend the Infinity USB Digital Foot Pedal.

 - High-quality headphones – Purchase the best headphones you can afford.
 Quality headphones increase audio quality and allow you to hear sounds more clearly.

-- Software Options – Programs like Microsoft Word are popular with many transcriptionists and is available via subscription.
-Transcription specific programs like Express Scribe by NCH Software are used widely by experienced, legal transcribers.
+- Software Options – Programs like Microsoft Word are popular with many transcriptionists and are available via subscription.
+Transcription-specific programs like Express Scribe by NCH Software are used widely by experienced legal transcribers.

 - Browser Options – Google Chrome is the most popular browser used by transcriptionists.
 Apple’s Safari is also popular.

 Can legal transcription jobs be done from home?

 Today most legal transcriptionists work from the comfort and convenience of their home.
-In contrast, most court reporters still perform work in a courtroom or legal setting, although that has temporarily changed due to virtual court hearings.
+In contrast, most court reporters still work in a courtroom or legal setting, although that has temporarily changed due to virtual court hearings.